New South Wales V set: Series 8

-First batch (DCF, DDC, DTF & DTC)
+First batch (DCF, DDC, DTF and DTC)

 In July 1968, the Department of Railways New South Wales placed an order for the first batch 16 cars with Commonwealth Engineering.
 The first 4 cars debuted on the Sydney to Gosford route on 22 June 1970, targeted as F111.
 All 16 cars were in operation by September 1970.

-These cars had many similar features to the later-built cars, including the one-piece moulded glass reinforced plastic end in royal blue & grey livery (earning them the Blue Goose nickname), semi-automatic doors, electronically controlled brakes and double-glazed windows.
+These cars had many similar features to the later-built cars, including the one-piece moulded glass reinforced plastic end in royal blue and grey livery (earning them the Blue Goose nickname), semi-automatic doors, electronically controlled brakes and double-glazed windows.
 They had a different style of headlight and interior lighting to subsequent builds.